Pylons/pyramid/docs/glossary.rst

     bar", the request might have information attached to it that would indictate that Bob was represented by three principals: "bob", "group foo" and "group bar".
-  Security Policy
+  Authorization Policy
-    A security policy in :mod:`repoze.bfg` terms is a bit of code which accepts a request, the :term:`ACL` associated with a context, and the :term:`permission` associated with a particular view, and subsequently determines whether or not the principals associated with the request can perform the action associated with the permission based on the ACL found on the :term:`context` (or any of its parents).
+    An authorization policy in :mod:`repoze.bfg` terms is a bit of code which has an API which determines whether or not the principals associated with the request can perform an action associated with a permission, based on the information found on the :term:`context`.
+  Authentication Policy
+    An authentication policy in :mod:`repoze.bfg` terms is a bit of code which has an API which determines the current :term:`principal` (or principals) associated with a request.
   WSGI
     `Web Server Gateway Interface <http://wsgi.org/>`_.
 This is a Python standard for connecting web applications to web servers,